fobybus/8086-digit/README.md

 remainder that stored in ah register 🌶️

 ## decimal to binary
-this program follows the same procedure as a parity checker to take the input from the user. to convert the number to binary it uses the method of flipped remainder(dividing the number by two and storing the remainder in reversed order)
+this program follows the same procedure as a parity checker to take the input from the user but it can process multiple digits.To convert the number to binary it uses the method of flipped remainder(dividing the number by two and storing the remainder in reversed order)
 - for storing remiander in reversed order it uses a stack
   ```  mov ax,bx
       mov bp,2